miker704/Strife/patch_V5_notes.md

     - Added new version of OwnerCrownIcon backed up old version under suffix old.
     - Added styles to increase padding between members in dm members list.
     - Added changed the group icon in dm members list.
-    - Changed spacing of members in dm memberss list.
+    - Changed spacing of members in dm members list.
     - Added styles to increase padding between members in server members list.
     - Added changed the group icon in server members list.
+    - Changed spacing of members in server members list.